gerkirill/resume/README.md

  - using redis as fast key-value storage
  - using apache lucene as no-sql storage
  - varhish for cache
+ - New Relic and Pinba + Pinboard for application monitoring

 ## Good habits